ZooLights is a Phoenix holiday tradition

 She mentioned that they’ve received great feedback from the community about Sensory Friendly ZooLights nights and that “these changes have been welcomed by folks who otherwise have chosen not to come and participate in these events.”

-She said Sensory Friendly ZooLights nights are just one example of the Zoo’s greater efforts toward inclusivity.
+She said Sensory Friendly ZooLights is just one example of the Zoo’s greater efforts toward inclusivity.

 “It’s a core part of who we are – to be welcoming to everyone in the community.
-We have an active Diversity, Equity and Inclusion Committee, and we’re really looking at how we can better serve all of our community and make sure that people feel included here,” said Allard.
+We have an active Diversity, Equity and Inclusion Committee, and we’re really looking at how we can better serve all of our community and make sure that people feel included here.”Ruth Allard, Senior Vice President of Conservation Science

-For more information about Sensory Friendly ZooLights nights, check out their website.
+For more information about Sensory Friendly ZooLights, check out their website.

 Inclusivity at SRP